 I left school aged 15 and spent eight years moving between jobs to find out what I enjoyed.
 I worked in retail, licensing, customer service, legal administration, tourism and outdoor pursuits.
-I studied for an ONC in Interior Design and completed a foundation course in Fine Art.
+I studied for an Ordinary National Certificate (ONC) in Interior Design and completed a foundation course in Fine Art.
 During this time I met people in all sorts of roles in all sorts of organizations.
 They shared their stories, gave me advice and feedback and generally helped me on my way to the next opportunity.
 I went back into education in the early 90s, via an access course in Engineering, then completed a BSc and PhD in Computer Science.

 My academic research has been concerned with various aspects of human-computer interaction including virtual reality, computer-supported collaborative work (precursor to social media), ubiquitous computing, interactive art, participatory design and physiological computing.